metaspace2020/metaspace/metaspace/webapp/src/about.md

 For all other inquiries, please [contact us over email](mailto:contact@metaspace2020.eu).

-## How is METASPACE funded?
+## Please appreciate those who funded it

-Development of METASPACE engine and this platform and making it open for everyone is only possible thanks to the support by the European Union’s Horizon2020 program under the grant agreement 634402.
+Development of the METASPACE platform and releasing it for free to the community is only possible thanks to the support by the European Union’s Horizon2020 program under the grant agreement 634402.

 ## How to stay in touch?

 Follow us on [Twitter](http://twitter.com/metaspace2020) or drop a line to [our email](mailto:contact@metaspace2020.eu), we will add you to our special list :)

+Cheers